icodywu/High-Performance-Tensor-Permute/README.md

 | {6 5 4 3 2 1 0 7}   | 1.437    | 0.069  | 20.83 |

 **Observations**
-1. The proposed algorithm achieves high performance regardless of permute order, while torch.permute() varies dramatically.
+1. The proposed permute() achieves high performance regardless of permute order, while torch.permute() varies dramatically.
-2. The proposed algorithm maintains high performance even when memory is strained (the second case utilizes 20 GB out of 32 GB DRAM), whereas torch.permute() suffers from a strained memory.
+2. The proposed permute() maintains high performance even when memory is strained (the second case utilizes 20 GB out of 32 GB DRAM), whereas torch.permute() suffers from a strained memory.
+3. The proposed permute() outperforms the benchmark torch.permute() by 3-20X in all test cases.